junior-jl/learning-python/data-structures-and-algorithms/notes.md

 List comprehension can also be performed on more than one list.
 The number of for loops in the comprehension will correspond to the number of lists we're using.

 Let's write a list comprehension which creates tuples out of the values in two lists when their sum is greater than 100.
-These tuples are the elemnents of the new list.
+These tuples are the elements of the new list.

 ```python
 list1 = [30, 50, 110, 40, 15, 75]